DURAARK/duraark-system/README.md

 This will deploy the system in the current stable version (v0.7.0) and after some setup time the DURAARK WorkbenchUI web application is available at http://<HOST-IP>/ (http://localhost if you did the setup on your local host) and can be accessed in the browser.

 ## Development Environment

+> This description is targeted for Ubuntu 14.04 LTS.

 The development environment consists of the following sub-modules: